JT Central Name/Mascot Steelmen

 Mr. Peter Labella, Jr. was named the orchestra director in the fall of 1948.
 He was a graduate of the Eastman School of Music.
 Under Mr. Labella’s leadership, the JT orchestra received superior ratings in all contests entered during the years 1949, 1953, 1955, 1956, 1957, 1958, 1959, and 1961.

 In 1957, the JT orchestra was the only group of musicians to receive the Superior or Division I award at the state contest.
 In 1965, both the East and West campuses opened and Peter Labella assumed the directorial duties at all three campuses.
 Mr. Labella retired in the early 1980s.
 Mr. I.V.
 Foster directed the orchestra for a few years and Julie Ashcraft took over during the late ‘80s and early ‘90s.
-Kevin Carroll, the present West band director took the helm from 1995-2000.
+Kevin Carroll, a previous West band director took the helm from 1995-2000.

 In 2000, the district hired Pamela (Burd) Breuning (’70 West) as the fulltime director and the orchestra continued winning accolades and competitions.
 Breuning retired in 2007.
 Today, Peter Lipari directs the award-winning JT Central orchestra.